Igalia/chisel/doc/docformat.md

 ### `options` *(optional)*

     options {
+      dot_distance = 2.5;
+      line_spacing = "normal";
       -- ...
     }

 Defines global options that affect the whole document.
 The following options are recognized:

+* `dot_distance`: Distance between dots, in millimeters.

+* `line_spacing`: Spacing between text lines.
+Possible values are `"normal"` (or `"single"`, which has the same meaning), `"double"` or a numeric value, interpreted as the space between lines in millimeters.

+None of the options is mandatory.
+If not specified, the values used for those options are those considered as reasonable defaults for the output device in use.

 ### `document` *(mandatory)*